Nadal fends off Shapovalov, advances to semis in Australia

 Nadal will play either seventh-seeded Matteo Berrettini or No. 17 Gael Monfils.
 Berrettin was a Wimbledon runner-up last year; Monfils is 35 and contesting his second quarterfinal in 17 trips to Australia.

-That includes five wins so far at Melbourne Park, starting with a straight-sets victory over 2020 Australian Open winner Sofia Kenin, plus five in winning the Adelaide International — her first title since 2019 — and one at an earlier Melbourne tournament.
+Keys beat French Open champion Barbora Krejcikova 6-3, 6-2 to return to the semifinals for the second time following her loss 2015 loss to Serena Williams at that stage.

-She only won 11 matches in 2021, saying she was focusing too heavily on results, and her year-end ranking slumped to 56th.
-It was the first time since 2014 she’d finished outside the Top 20.
+Keys continued her resurgent 2022 season, extending her winning streak to 10 matches, including a title run in a tuneup event and 11 overall for the year.
+She only won 11 matches in total in 2021, when her year-end ranking slumped to 56th.

-“I did everything I could to rest this off-season and focus on starting fresh and new . . . starting from zero and not focusing on last year,” Keys said in her on-court interview.
-“I think it’s going well so far!”
+“I did everything I could to rest this off-season and focus on starting fresh and new … starting from zero and not focusing on last year,” Keys said.
+“I think it’s going well so far.”

-She lost an Australian Open semifinal to Serena Williams in 2015, her first trip to the final four at a major.
-She reached the final at the 2017 U.S. Open and semis at Roland Garros and the U.S. Open in 2018, but hadn’t made it back to the last four in a Grand Slam since then.

-The feeling in Melbourne will be vastly different.
-She could be facing either top-ranked Ash Barty, an Australian, or fellow American Jessica Pegula.

 Krejcikova took a medical timeout while trailing 5-2 in the first set from what might have been heat stress, and appeared to be lethargic at times during the 35-minute second set.

-Temperatures was peaking toward 32 degrees Celsius (90 Fahrenheit) under almost cloudless skies.
+The temperature reached 32 degrees Celsius (90 degrees Fahrenheit) under almost cloudless skies.

-“It was the heat with some physical conditions that started to bother me after five games,” Krejcikova, who is still playing in the doubles draw, said.
+“It was the heat with some physical conditions that started to bother me after five games,” said Krejcikova, who is still playing in the doubles draw.
 “I mean, from there on, you know, I just couldn’t put it together.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports